 We recommend you always have a recent backup of your website, ideally at least daily or weekly.
 Obviously that will change depending on how frequently you update your website, but the longer you leave it, the more work you’re likely to lose if something happens.

 It also depends on your site – smaller, static websites should be fine without regular backups.
-But online stores, blogs and bigger websites need consistent backups.
+But online stores, blogs and bigger websites with more dynamic content need consistent backups.
 It might seem excessive, but the added cost associated with daily backups (which are usually nominal) is well worth it compared to how damaging the consequences of losing critical data could be.

 What you need to back up: files vs database